-When you attempt to play games on your XBox 360, you might be warned that you are behind a "Strict NAT" and unable to use all the functions of the game.
+When you attempt to play games on your XBox 360 or XBox One, you might be warned that you are behind a "Strict NAT" and unable to use all the functions of the game.
 While behind a strict NAT, Microsoft says you might experience the following:

 - You cannot hear a certain player within a game or someone cannot hear you